 Laura Gottschalk, PhD, John-Anthony Fraga, Jared Hirschfield, Diana Zuckerman, PhD, National Center for Health Research

 Electronic cigarettes, or e-cigarettes, are being marketed as the “safe” new alternative to conventional cigarettes.
-By September 20, 2019, reports of eight deaths and more than 500 possible cases of serious lung injuries related to vaping have made it clear that vaping can be even more dangerous than smoking.23 Many of the patients report vaping marijuana products or marijuana and nicotine products, but others only vaped nicotine products.
+By November 7, 2019, reports of 39 deaths and more than 2,000 possible cases of serious lung injuries related to vaping have made it clear that vaping can be even more dangerous than smoking.23 Many of the patients report vaping marijuana products or marijuana and nicotine products, but others only vaped nicotine products.
 Based on what they know so far, doctors believe that the cause is chemical, not bacterial.
 But until these reports of hospitalized teens and adults are scrutinized in greater depth, we won’t know what types of vaping are most dangerous and under what circumstances.

 E-cigarettes come in a variety of forms and include vape mods, Juuls, and vape pens.
 There are brand name products (Juul is the most widely used) and “home-made” versions.
 Some contain high levels of nicotine, while others contain marijuana or just contain flavoring.
 The focus of this article is on e-cigarettes because most of the research that exists has been done on them, but much of the information below is relevant to these other products as well.